 This study examines the willingness of farmers in Bishnupur district, Manipur, to adopt carbon farming practices.
 The primary data collection was conducted through personal interviews with farmers and agricultural experts from four villages in the district: Thinungei, Kwaksiphai, Sendra, and Kumbi.
 A structured questionnaire was developed to capture comprehensive information across four key sections: socio-demographic details, behavioral insights, sustainable farming practices, and agronomic data.
 The methodology employed to achieve the stated problem utilized a sample size of 120 respondents, selected through purposive random sampling.
-For analyzing farmer’s knowledge about climate change, low carbon farming and carbon credit attributes, a Likert Scale method was implemented to capture preferences using a Best-Worst scaling approach.
+For analyzing farmer’s knowledge about climate change, low-carbon farming and carbon credit attributes, a Likert Scale method was implemented to capture preferences using a Best-Worst scaling approach.
 Descriptive statistical techniques, including frequency and mean calculations, were used to analyze the collected data.
-Regarding factors determining farmer’s decision to participate in low carbon farming program or carbon credit scheme, the study incorporated Correlation Analysis to identify relationships between variables, followed by Multiple Regression Analysis to determine predictive factors.
+Regarding factors determining farmer’s decision to participate in low carbon farming programs or carbon credit schemes, the study incorporated Correlation Analysis to identify relationships between variables, followed by Multiple Regression Analysis to determine predictive factors.
 Finally, to identify the barriers to adoption or participation in carbon credit schemes, the Garrett Ranking method was employed to rank the factors based on respondents’ priorities, using the scores derived from the table developed by Garrett and Woodworth (1969), thereby ensuring a systematic and quantitative evaluation of the research gap.

 Tabular presentation technique

 To make comparisons easier, the data was presented in a tabular format.
-The tabular presentation technique was used to examine respondents' like farmers' awareness and perceptions regarding climate change, low carbon farming, and carbon credits as well as to analyze the data gathered through an opinion survey from sample farmers on the problems they face in the carbon farming.
+The tabular presentation technique was used to examine respondents' like farmers' awareness and perceptions regarding climate change, low carbon farming, and carbon credits, as well as to analyze the data gathered through an opinion survey from sample farmers on the problems they face in carbon farming.
 The data were summarized with the aid of statistical tools like averages, mode, percentage, etc., to compare and meaningful interpretation of results.

 Likert scale method

 As a research strategy, we apply an integrated literature review to provide information by examining and discussing in-depth several Likert-scale studies.
-This procedure consists of four steps: review design, execution, analysis, and writing (Synder, 2019; Torraco, 2005).
+This procedure consists of four steps: review design, execution, analysis, and writing (Snyder, 2019; Torraco, 2005).
 Several key criteria, such as the topic, the aims and rationale of the study, the scope and specific research questions and the beginning of literature collecting, are defined in the first step of review design.
 The researchers then conduct a literature review, beginning with determining when to do the study, analyzing and synthesizing the material and finally testing a review technique.
 The method for assessing literature was critical analysis, which involves a careful evaluation of major concepts and their applicability to a situation, as well as a critique of current literature.
 In the interim, synthesis is conducted by combining new and current topics or ideas to generate a new formula for the subject under discussion.
 This study's synthesis is a novel approach to examining the subjects included in an integrated review; it is derived directly from the critical analysis and synthesis undertaken (Torraco, 2005).